MaggotHATE/Llama_chat/README.md

 Recently I've added two bulk generation tests into chatTest as a way of determining how good a model is.
 After loading a model, input one of these instead of dialog.

 * cycle - generates X amount of results by a given prompt.
 It also has wildcards support for additional randomization.
 See sci.json as an example.
 * test - generates results for each given params preset on the same prompt and seed.
-See presetsTest.json as an example, which will me used by default.
+See presetsTest.json as an example, which will be used by default.

 In both cases it will ask you to enter file name or a prompt, cycle will also ask for a custom amount of cycles if no file given.